 Prioritize college academic fit, location, campus, size, diversity, and field of study

 You should have approximately 10 safety, 10 best fit, and 10 reach schools (for academics)

 You should then research each team’s athletic roster to examine things like athlete height and weight at your position, high school bios of team members, and recruiting videos on YouTube.
 This will help you realistically compare your skills and abilities with current players.

-This is a trial and error process – your list will get bigger than smaller as you hear and don’t hear back from coaches.
+This is a trial and error process – your list will get bigger than smaller as you execute this trial and error process.

 Submit Online Questionnaires – Once the starter list of schools has been created, fill out online questionnaires on college team sites.
 Use social media to follow college coaches and direct message them.

 For those considering “re-classifying”, now is the time to think through the process and decide if you are going to repeat an entire year.
 Read “How to Do Reclassification Right” to understand what is necessary to ensure you maintain your NCAA eligibility status upon graduation.

 Complete NCAA 10/7 Requirement – For NCAA DI eligibility, ensure you complete the NCAA 10/7 requirement and lock in the best grades – the summer before senior year is your last chance to meet this requirement.
 Honest Game has simplified the complexities of the NCAA 10/7 Rule, make sure to read and review for important tips on the NCAA requirement.

 Re-Evaluate College List – Evolving academic, athletic, student priorities, and interest from coaches will affect college lists.